Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Related Work

-Attention mechanism has often been used in deep learning to visualize/interpret the inner states of convolutional neural networks, and successfully applied to natural language processing tasks.
-More recently, the usage of attention in multi-task learning achieves promising performances~\cite{liu2019end, maninis2019attentive}.
+Attention mechanism has often been used in deep learning to visualize and interpret the inner states of convolutional neural networks, and been successfully applied to natural language processing tasks.
+More recently, the usage of attention in MTL achieves promising performances~\cite{liu2019end, maninis2019attentive}.
 As soft parameter sharing methods, attention-based networks use soft and differentiable attention masks to select/modulate features for each task from a shared backbone.
-They allow each task to use the shared representation differently, which alleviates the negative transfer issue in hard parameter sharing methods where the shared features are constrained to be the same.
-As attention modules are small compared to the backbone network, these methods also do not suffer from the scalability issue in common soft parameter sharing methods where each task owns a completely separate set of parameters.
-Furthermore, attention modules can be incorporated into any feed-forward backbone architectures and can be learned in an end-to-end manner.
+They allow each task to use the shared representation differently, which alleviates negative transfer in hard parameter sharing networks where the shared features are constrained to be the same.
+As attention modules are small compared to the network backbone, these methods also do not suffer from the scalability issue in common soft parameter sharing networks where each task owns a completely separate set of parameters.
+Furthermore, attention modules can be incorporated into any feed-forward backbone architectures and learned in an end-to-end manner.